 When companies experience a hiccup, they rely on the finance team to roll their sleeves up dig deep until a solution to the problem is found.
 Hiring managers want to know the chosen candidate is a reliable person who will stand by the company through thick and thin.
 Emphasize your problem-solving skills by detailing past experiences where you helped former employers work through complex issues, ultimately making the business better.

 Demonstrating a strong knowledge of all things finance is absolutely important, but companies need professionals with a firm grasp on the big picture.
 Rather than being insulated in the confines of the finance department, hiring managers seek candidates who understand how their work impacts the entire organization.
 Demonstrating awareness of the magnitude of the position will certainly impress the hiring manager.

 Any company worth your time wants to run a clean, reputable operation.
 Hiring managers can’t risk taking on team members willing to break the rules.
 As a finance professional, you may find yourself in a position where it’s tempting to cut corners or engage in shady business practices, so the company wants to know you won’t bend.
 Highlight your squeaky clean record and share any instances in the past where you took the high road, despite the ability to head in the other direction.

-Need a little help finding a rewarding finance position with a top company in the Washington, DC Area?
+Need a little help finding a rewarding finance position with a top company in Maryland, Virginia, DC, or North Carolina?
 Contact Sparks Group.
 We connect top talent to outstanding temporary, contract, and full-time employment opportunities.